On Frobenius Numbers of Shifted Power Sequences

-where $\circledast$ is the operator defined as follows. \begin{dfn} For a power series $G(t,q)$ in $t,q$ with nonnegative coefficients, we define $\circledast G(t,q)$ as the power series obtained from $G(t,q)$ by selecting the term of minimum degree (in $t$) within each coefficient (in $q$). \end{dfn}
+\begin{dfn} For a power series $G(t, q)$ in $t, q$ with nonnegative coefficients, we define $\circledast G(t, q)$ as the power series obtained from $G(t, q)$ by selecting the term of minimum degree (in $t$) within each coefficient (in $q$). \end{dfn}